-What’s been the most difficult part of scaling your company?
+What’s been the most troublesome part of scaling your company?

 For the company, the biggest challenge has been balancing today’s market economics.
 The labor market is tight, which is great for the country, but that makes it tough for developing companies to find and hire the talent they need.
 Our company looks for people who are not only the right talent and cultural fit but are excited about the higher calling of helping musicians and aren’t solely focused on making money.

 Actually, we find that money is not the way to win over high performing people.
 Instead, we share our vision and express how we want them to contribute.
-This is what truly excites some of the best tech talent.
+This excites some of the best tech talents.

 Hiring people is one of the most important things we do, so we can’t take shortcuts.
 Across the company, we spend a lot of time finding the right people for the job.

 Are there scenarios where it makes sense for growing tech companies to use contract workers or consultants?
-Conversely, are there times when it doesn’t make sense to use contractors?
+Conversely, are there times when it makes little sense to use contractors?

 I have used offshore teams for 10–15 years and hired people from around the world.
-There have been times when this has worked well—and times it has not.
+Sometimes this has worked well—and times it has not.

-Finding offshore talent who is capable of being in a leadership role without necessarily having a team under them are individuals who tend to work out well.
+Finding offshore talent capable of being in a leadership role without having a team under them are individuals who work out well.
 They are go-getters and can figure things out while still being hands-on.

 That said, offshore talent typically only works when you are in an ongoing development cycle.
 When you are in the early days—prototyping and creating initial concepts—this work needs to be handled by the internal team.
 It’s important to remember that, whether talent is onshore or offshore, not everything is going to work out.
 Don’t get caught up in cost savings; look at the bigger picture.

-How do you manage the process of goal setting and making sure that you’re setting the right goals that will move your company forward?
+How do you manage the process of goal setting and making sure that you’re getting the right goals that will move your company forward?

 Goal setting is a critical job of the leadership team.
-Other things are always going to come up, running the risk of moving you away from your vision.
-On one hand, you have to be flexible and nimble.
+Other things are always going to come up, risking moving you away from your vision.
+On one hand, be flexible and nimble.
 On the other hand, you can’t let the company get off-track.
 We constantly work to weigh the new demands or opportunities against the original goal to determine whether the goal should be adjusted.
 It is an ongoing process.

 The entire team needs to have a complete understanding of every facet of the goal.
 This understanding allows the full team to offer suggestions if they think a goal is off-target.
 Sometimes, goals need to be adjusted.
 The company needs monetary goals but also engagement-level goals and other KPIs.
 You want to keep the presentation of progress toward the goal as simple as possible and break goals down into small, manageable chunks.